 To share configuration settings among multiple models, store the settings in a standalone configuration set object.
 Save the configuration object in a Simulink data dictionary that the models share.
 For each model, activate a configuration reference that points to the shared configuration set.
 For an example of how to share a configuration set among multiple models, see Share a Configuration with Multiple Models.
 When you want to change parameter settings, edit the shared configuration set.
 The models that reference it use the new settings.
 To quickly share a configuration set among referenced models in a hierarchy, see Share a Configuration Across Referenced Models.

 Code Interface Definitions

-For the code interface of many models to conform to the same specifications, define the interface in a set of shared code interface definitions in an Embedded Coder Dictionary.
-Use a code definition to specify many detailed code properties.
+For the code interface of many models to conform to the same specifications, define the interface in a shared code interface configuration in an Embedded Coder Dictionary.
+Use code definitions in the configuration to specify many detailed code properties.
 Then you can control the code interface of your data items and functions by applying the code definitions using the code mapping.
 Code interface definitions include:

 Function customization templates

 Once you create your code interface definitions, apply them to a model by mapping model data and functions to the definitions.
 Sharing one set of code definitions among multiple models enables you to quickly apply the same set of interface specifications by mapping the data and functions in each model to the definitions.